IgnasiLucas/fly/README.md

 ------------------------------------------------------------------------------------

+## 2019-12-12
+I run dada2 on the whole dataset, pooling samples before calling the unique variants.
+It took around 20 hours.
+Unfortunately, I had to remove reads that included Ns.
+The first sequencing batch was hardly affected.
+But we lost about 50% of reads from the second batch, which is inadmissible.

 ## 2019-12-11
 The second batch of sequences arrived.
 Three of the 28 combinations of isoline and time point lack replicates.
 There are large differences in number of reads and in merging